Where does it come from?

 Why and how do we use it?

 We use palm oil and its derivatives thanks to their multiple benefits such as skin hydration, foaming, softening and texturising actions in products.

 Palm oil and its derivatives have essential cosmetic properties with no viable alternatives.

 Moreover, in 2014, L’Oréal set about tracing its palm oil derivatives back to the field.
 To date, research has traced 95% of the total palm oil derivatives volume back to the refineries, 85% to the mills and 25% to the plantations.
-By 2020, at the latest, none of our products will be linked to deforestation.
+Our goal is by 2020 to have none of our products linked to deforestation.